Clemapfel/jluna/docs/manual.md

 ## Module Proxies

 We've seen how proxies handle their value.
-While the general-purpose `jluna::Proxy` handles primitives and structtypes well, some julia classes provide additional functionality beyond what we've seen so far.
+While the general-purpose `jluna::Proxy` deals with primitives and structtypes well, some julia classes provide additional functionality beyond what we've seen so far.
 One of these more specialized proxies is `jluna::Module`.
 For the sake of brevity, henceforth, `jluna::Proxy` will be referred to as "general proxy" while `jluna::Module` will be called "module proxy", `jluna::Symbol` as "symbol proxy", `jluna::Type` as "type proxy", etc..

-A general proxy can hold any value, including that of a module, however, `jluna::Module`, the specialized module proxy, can only hold a julia-side module.
+A general proxy can hold any value, including that of a module, however, `jluna::Module`, the specialized module proxy, can only hold a julia-side value of type `Base.Module`.
 Furthermore, `Module` inherits from `Proxy` and thus retains all public member functions.
-Being more specialized just means that we have additional member functions to work with.
+Being more specialized just means that we have additional member functions to work with on top of what was already available.

 ### Constructing Module Proxies